Categories

 How to Thaw Credit, Now and Forever

 Working capital is the bloodstream of economic life.
 It is physical capital, the fast turning inventories of goods in process and finished goods that supply materials to the worker, and feed and clothe her family.
-Short term commercial loans and trade credit buy it, but the capital is “real”—a fact often forgotten in the paper and virtual worlds of . . . → Read More: How to Thaw Credit, Now and Forever
+Short term commercial loans and trade credit buy it, but the capital is “real”—a fact often forgotten in the . . . → Read More: How to Thaw Credit, Now and Forever

 Taxes, Capital and Jobs – Revised